 Seamless integration of virtual customer assistants across touchpoints

 First things first — customers don’t want to spend time searching various points of a website or channel to find a chatbot.
 By implementing virtual assistant technology across every touchpoint, brands can ensure they’re reaching customers on their preferred medium, allowing them to self-serve on their own time.
 This includes incorporating chatbot technology into popular messaging applications and social media sites, like Facebook, as well as more traditional channels like brands’ mobile applications and websites.
 If a customer is on Facebook and sees an advertisement for a specific product, they should be able to instantly open Messenger and ask a question about that particular item, or how long it might take to ship.
 By making chatbots readily available and willing to help wherever and whenever needed, customers will start to rely on the technology more often.
+For businesses wanting to learn more about chatbots 101, taking advantage of the many resources available can be a great way to get started.
+From attending webinars and taking online courses to reading books and blogs from industry experts, there are countless ways for businesses to up their chatbot game.

 Another important part of this seamless integration is allowing the ability for chatbots to help customers with more challenging processes, such as completing transactions.
 Acting as a metabot, they can connect the customer with a separate transactional bot, or even a human-assisted channel to continue the interaction based on the customer’s needs — whether that means answering more complex questions or allowing the customer to complete a purchase.
 The capability to coordinate the transition of the customer while ensuring a continuous experience allows brands to create a seamless customer journey — supporting shoppers from the browsing stage all the way through the process of making a purchase.